Ms-V-isa-Dev/windows-troubleshooting-game/README.md

 # windows-troubleshooting-game
-A fun way to learn IT.
+A fun way to learn Windows troubleshooting.